online4digital/Seed-AI-Review-2025/README.md

 Here they are:
 <h4><strong><b>Seed AI OTO 1: UNLIMITED ($147/$47)</b></strong></h4>
 <strong>Click here to access: <a href="https://warriorplus.com/o2/a/y248kwp/0">https://warriorplus.com/o2/a/y248kwp/0</a></strong>
-Upgrade to the Unlimited Version &amp; unlock the full potential of Seed AI &amp; start earning today!
+Upgrade to the Unlimited Version &amp; unlock the full potential of <a href="https://differ.blog/p/seed-ai-review-2025-30-off-coupon-code-2a7680">Seed AI</a> &amp; start earning today!

 Let’s recap everything that you will get:
 <ul class="d173 m171">